kcrhino/Capstone-Migration-Project/Capstone_Project/Readme.txt

-Sorry for the naming convention, late night programming always produces these names for myself.
 The correction made for Skid2.0's "TeX" file, this addition to the LaTeX files is critical, it will not work without those additions.